SSNE: Effective Node Representation for Link Prediction in Sparse Networks: Conclusion

 \section{Conclusion}

-As graph embedding is recently used for link prediction in complex networks, this paper proposes a novel link prediction method based on SSNE that is constructed in the framework of graph embedding.
+As graph embedding is recently used for link prediction in complex networks, this paper proposes a novel link prediction method based on SSNE constructed in the framework of graph embedding.
 We comprehensively describe the procedure of SSNE from two aspects, the SNHAM matrix and the neural network model.
-The SNHAM matrix contains the $h$-order structural information of adjacency matrix, and the neural network model is used to learn the $d$-dimensional representation of the SNHAM matrix.
+The SNHAM matrix contains the $h$-order structural information of the adjacency matrix, and the neural network model is used to learn the $d$-dimensional representation of the SNHAM matrix.
 Through the SSNE, we can effectively obtain the graph representation of network structure.
-Note that the graph embedding procedure of SSNE is irrelevant to specific network structure.
-Most importantly, in the SSNE, the adjustable parameters have been extremely reduced into two variables.
-Thus, the SSNE overcomes the critical drawbacks of the random-walk-based graph embedding models by avoiding directly random walk sampling process.
+Note that the graph embedding procedure of SSNE is irrelevant to a specific network structure.
+Most importantly, in the SSNE, the adjustable parameters have been significantly reduced into two variables.
+Thus, the SSNE overcomes the random-walk-based graph embedding models' critical drawbacks by avoiding a directly random walk sampling process.

-Meanwhile, to reduce the computational complexity of neural network model, we assume that the optimization procedure of mining the loss function is actually equivalent to make the output matrix approximate the SNHAM matrix by adjusting the kernels of neural network model.
-The output matrix is denoted by the product matrix of the kernels.
+Meanwhile, to reduce the computational complexity of the neural network model, we assume that the optimization procedure of mining the loss function is equivalent to making the output matrix approximate the SNHAM matrix by adjusting the kernels of the neural network model.
+The product matrix of the kernels denotes the output matrix.
 Then, we formalize the association between the SNHAM matrix and the product matrix through the Softmax function.
-By verifying the assumption of the inverse Softmax function, we obtain the product matrix indicated by the logarithmic SNHAM matrix.
-Finally, we use the SVD to solve the product matrix and obtain the $d$-dimensional feature matrix.
+By verifying the inverse softmax function's assumption, we obtain the product matrix indicated by the logarithmic SNHAM matrix.
+Finally, we use the SVD to solve the product matrix and get the $d$-dimensional feature matrix.